tomasstolker/species/docs/installation.rst

 .. code-block:: console

-    $ pip install .
+    $ pip install -e .

-Or, to install with all dependencies, to enable all functionalities:
+Or, to install with all dependencies:

 .. code-block:: console